Maria Cantwell: Private sector employment (1995–1999)

 After her defeat, Cantwell vowed to leave politics.
 Political ally Rob Glaser offered her a job as vice president of marketing for RealNetworks.
 Among her accomplishments was the live internet streaming broadcast of a Mariners-Yankees baseball game in 1995, which marked the start of internet broadcasts of Major League Baseball games.

 In 1998, the company was criticized by privacy groups, which alleged that the RealJukebox software program incorporated spyware to track unsuspecting users' listening patterns and download history.
-In response, RealNetworks amended its privacy policy to fully disclose its privacy practices regarding user listening patterns.
-Subsequently, RealNetworks submitted to independent outside audits of its privacy practices.
+In response, RealNetworks amended its privacy policy to fully disclose its privacy practices regarding user listening patterns and subsequently submitted to independent outside audits of its privacy practices.
 Several lawsuits regarding alleged privacy violations were settled out of court.
-This incident has shaped her views on privacy and her opposition to the Bush administration's post-9/11 policies.
+This incident shaped her views on privacy and her opposition to the Bush administration's post-9/11 policies.